Campanu82/video2geoframe.py/README.md

 ## License

-This repository, except dependencies, is licensed under **GNU AGPL v3**.
+This repository, except dependencies, is licensed under **GNU GPL v3**.

 Dependencies are included in repository for development and keep their original license (see `dependencies/EXTRA_LICENSES.md`).